smg061/progressive-budget-tracker/README.md

-This application uses mongoDB, mongoose, and express to create a workout tracker app that creates dynamic reports of the user's workouts.
+This application uses mongoDB, mongoose, and express to create a workout tracker app that creates dynamic reports of the user's expenses

 ## Table of Contents